elindgr1/Final-Project---Tic-Tac-Toe/README.md

   end
 ```

 The `winner` method returns `true` if one of the players has constructed a winning combination of 3 consecutive positions and `false` otherwise.
 Since a winning sequence can be vertical, horizontal, or diagonal, the method calls (is decomposed into) the methods `winner_cols`, `winner_rows`, and `winner_diagonals`.
+The `winner` method returns the representation of one of the players, if there is a winner, and `nil` otherwise. _Note: Make sure you remember this when implementing the client of this method.
 ```ruby
   def winner
     # implement